-Here’s When You Can Watch BLACKPINK: THE MOVIE On Disney+
+Here’s when you can watch BLACKPINK: THE MOVIE on Disney+

 BLACKPINK: THE MOVIE was announced in October as part of The Walt Disney Company’s APAC Content Showcase, where it unveiled 28 new APAC titles and ambitious plans to greenlight over 50 APAC Originals by 2023.

-Fans of BLACKPINK will soon be able to enjoy Jisoo’s first ever starring role in a Korean drama when Snowdrop, the thrilling story of a forbidden love between a young couple, launches exclusively on Disney+ this month.
+Fans of BLACKPINK will soon be able to enjoy Jisoo’s first-ever starring role in a Korean drama when Snowdrop, the thrilling story of forbidden love between a young couple, launches exclusively on Disney+ this month.

 This article was first published on Augustman Singapore.